matehuszarik/ng-seed/src/app/readme.md

 ## Feature modules

-Place all feature models under /app folder and lazy load them in routing.
+Place all feature modules under /app folder and lazy load them in routing.